thingsdb/ThingsPrompt/README.md

   -h, --help        show this help message and exit --structure-only  generates a textual export with only enumerators, types
-                    and procedures; without this argument the export is not readable but in MessagePack format and intented to be used for import
+                    and procedures; without this argument the export is not readable but in MessagePack format and intended to be used for import
 ```